sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 How are we to accomplish this?

 Elsewhere in the program, the [**data**](assets/banks/sprites.asm) concerning the location and orientation of these sprites was loaded up into a specific location exclusive to sprite data (in this program, the location chosen was `$0300`, which I have given the label `SPRITE_RAM`).
-Lets take a look at the data of the first letter of `cassette`:
+Let's take a look at the data of the first letter of `cassette`:

 ```asm
     .db $14, $0D, %00000000, $20  ; C